Skin Health Program Course: EDEMA

 - Employ evidence supported theory in wound management for clients with edema.

-- Identify situations where consultation with the ET nurse edema specialist is appropriate.
+- Identify situations where consultation with the Nurse Specialized in Wound, Ostomy and Continence is appropriate.

 Download the Edema Course pamphlet (PDF)